How much can you save?

 • Non-profits receive similar incentives as above but in the form of a “direct payment” from the IRS.

 Currently, the Solar Investment Tax Credit (ITC) is 30% with the possibility of other additional incentives, or “add-ons,” depending on equipment, location, and other factors.
+Projects need to be installed by December 31, 2027 or ‘Safe Harbor’ by July 4th, 2026 to add 4 years to the install due date.
 Make sure to speak to a tax advisor before moving forward.

 You can NOT write off a solar investment for your business because there is already a strong tax benefit (Investment Tax Credit + adders) and potentially other incentives through USDA REAP.